Separate Coastal Army: Recapture of Crimea

 In April and May 1944 the Coastal Army participated in Crimean Offensive.
 In the beginning of the offensive the army defeated the rearguard of the enemy north of Kerch.
 On April 11, together with the ships and aircraft of the Black Sea Fleet and with the support of the 4th Air Army, liberated Kerch.
-The next day the army captured the AK-Monayskimi position – the last fortified line of defense of the German army on the Kerch Peninsula.
-On April 13, the army liberated the city of Theodosia and with the assistance of Crimean partisan – Old Crimea/Stary Krym and Karasubazar (Bilogirsk).
+The next day the army captured the Ak-Monay position – the last fortified line of defense of the German army on the Kerch Peninsula.
+On April 13, the army liberated the city of Feodosia and with the assistance of Crimean partisan – Stary Krym and Karasubazar (Bilohirsk).
 Continuing to pursue the enemy, they liberated Sudak (April 15) with the assistance of forces of the 4th Ukrainian Front, and with the assistance of partisans – Alushta and Yalta (April 16).
 By the end of April 16, the army had reached the fortified positions of the Germans at Sevastopol.

 Reassigned on April 18, to the 4th Ukrainian Front the army spent from then until May 7, preparing its troops to storm the enemy fortifications at Sevastopol.
 On May 7, the Coastal Army in conjunction with the 2nd Guards and 51st Armies, and supported by the Black Sea Fleet began the assault on the defenses of Sevastopol.
 The main forces of the coastal army assaulted in the direction of Cape Chersonese, where the enemy had concentrated the remnant of the German division and all available artillery.
 By noon on May 12, the army in conjunction with the 19th Tank Corps cleared Chersonese of enemy forces.